h3xp/RickDangerousUpdate/README.md

 The script will overwrite files on your retropie.

-You will loose any changes you made to gamelist.xml or any other configuration file if they are included in any improvement archive.
+You will lose any changes you made to gamelist.xml or any other configuration file if they are included in any improvement archive.